 The campus is designed for safety

-Seventy emergency red phones are available in buildings or outside locations across campus.
+Over sixty emergency red phones are available in buildings or outside locations across campus.
 Anyone concerned about his or her personal safety or any other potentially hazardous situation can simply lift the receiver to automatically connect to DPS.

-Nine automated external defibrillators (AEDs) are also available across the campus.
+Ten automated external defibrillators (AEDs) are also available across the campus.
 Public safety staff and others are trained in the use of the devices.

 Students are allowed to park a vehicle on campus, provided the vehicle displays a valid parking permit obtained from DPS.
 Parking regulations emphasize vehicle security.